alinaqi578/cms-architecture/docs/architecture/decisions/adr/001-architectural-style.md

-Status: Accepted Date: 2024-11-20 Context: The Complaint Management System (CMS) requires a robust structure to handle core business logic (complaints workflow), data persistence, and multiple user interfaces (Web/Agent).
-The system needs to be developed by a single developer within a limited university module timeframe.
-The key driver is maintainability and simplicity while preparing for future extensibility.
-Decision: We will adopt a Layered Monolithic Architecture consisting of three distinct layers:
+ADR 001: Selection of Layered Monolithic Architecture

-Presentation Layer: PHP views (HTML/CSS) for Consumer and Agent dashboards.
+Status: Accepted | Date: 20-11-2024

-Business Logic Layer: Service classes handling RBAC and Tenant Logic.
+Context: The CMS needs to handle complaints, data storage, and different user views (Agent vs Consumer).
+I initially considered splitting these into different services to make them scalable.
+However, I am working as a single developer with a strict submission deadline.

-Data Access Layer: Repository classes managing SQL interactions.
+Decision: I decided to build a Layered Monolith.
+The code is organized into layers (Views, Services, Repositories) but runs as one single application.

-Consequences:
+Alternatives Considered:

-Positive: Simplifies deployment (single artifact), easier to debug than microservices, and aligns with the "Golden Thread" scope of the assessment.
+Microservices: Rejected.
+I realized that setting up separate services for a simple PoC would require too much configuration (like API Gateways) and would distract me from the core security requirements.

-Negative: Scaling individual components (e.g., just the reporting engine) is harder than in microservices, but acceptable for the current user load projections.
-References:
+Serverless: Rejected because debugging "cloud functions" locally is difficult without advanced tools, and I wanted to stick to a standard XAMPP environment.

-Fowler, M. (2002).
-Patterns of Enterprise Application Architecture.
-Addison-Wesley.
-(Justification for Layered pattern).
+Justification: This approach is much easier to test and debug.
+If something breaks, I can see the error in one place rather than tracing it across multiple services.
+It fits the "Vertical Slice" scope perfectly.

-Bass, L., Clements, P., & Kazman, R. (2012).
-Software Architecture in Practice.
-Addison-Wesley.
+Consequences: If the system grows huge later, it might be harder to split up, but for this project, it is the most efficient choice.